citusdata/citus_docs/tech_soln/real_time_dashboards.rst

 This looks a lot like the previous code block.
-Most importantly: It also shards on ``site_id`` and uses the same default configuration for shard count and replication factor..
+Most importantly: It also shards on ``site_id`` and uses the same default configuration for shard count and replication factor.
 Because all three of those match, there's a 1-to-1 correspondence between ``http_request`` shards and ``http_request_1min`` shards, and Citus will place matching shards on the same worker.
 This is called colocation; it makes queries such as joins faster and our rollups possible.